 Use the Item Name/Number box to provide a descriptive but brief code or name for the item.
 If the item is a subitem of some other parent item, select the Subitem Of check box and then identify the parent item by using the Subitem Of text box.

 You can also guess at the purchase cost by using the Cost text box.
-Specify the Cost of Goods Sold account that should be debited when this item is sold by using the COGS Account drop-down list and identify the preferred vendor for purchases of this item by using the Preferred Vendor box.
+Specify the Cost of Goods Sold account that should be debited when this item is sold by using the COGS Account drop-down list, and identify the preferred vendor for purchases of this item by using the Preferred Vendor drop-down list.

 If you’re confused about seeing three Account drop-down lists on the Inventory Part version of the New Item window, keep in mind that when you sell an item, you track the income by crediting an income account and the cost of goods sold by debiting the Cost of Goods Sold account.

 Use the Inventory Information boxes to describe how QuickBooks should handle inventory tracking for the item.

 For example, use the Asset Account drop-down list to specify which account QuickBooks should use to track the dollar investment in this item.
 Typically, you use the Inventory Asset account.
 However, you can conceivably use some other asset account.

 Use the Reorder Point box to identify the inventory stocking level at which you want QuickBooks to alert you to reorder the item.
 If you have inventory on hand for this item, enter the quantity that you have on hand and the value that you have on hand by using the On Hand and the Total Value boxes.
 You also specify the date as of which your quantity and value information is correct by using the As Of box.